 In all alimony cases, the marital standard of living is a major factor that the Court will consider.
 In determining whether a spouse can be self-sufficient, the judge will view that spouse’s “needs” in the context of the lifestyle that she/he enjoyed during the marriage.

 At the office of Gary J. Frank, P.C., our Phoenix alimony lawyers have many years of experience helping clients through the most challenging aspects of divorce, including spousal maintenance/alimony.
-To learn how our law firm can help you, contact us by email or call 602-383-3610.
+To learn how our law firm can help you, fill out our form or call 602-383-3610.